 Patients wishing to avoid wearing glasses or contact lenses may choose to explore surgical correction options.
 An evaluation by an ophthalmologist will determine if a patient is a good surgical candidate but also allow the surgeon and patient to discuss refractive procedure options, limitations and expectations.
 For some patients, their ophthalmologist may recommend a LASIK procedure.
 This procedure creates a flap of corneal tissue and uses a laser to reshape the underlying cornea based on the patient’s preoperative refractive error.
 Ophthalmologists may also recommend PRK for some patients.
 This procedure is like LASIK, except there is no flap created prior to laser treatment.
 The outermost layer of the corneal tissue is removed, and the laser applied to the underlying tissue.

 When light is not focused on the retina properly, the image sent to the brain will be blurred.
 The eye’s inability to properly focus light onto the retina is caused by its refractive error, which can come from an irregularity in the shape of the cornea, lens or even the eye itself.
 Patients can have a combination of any of the four types of refractive errors but also have several choices to correct their vision.

-Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 36 years.
-Martha Fisher is a Certified Ophthalmic Technician with Bond Eye Associates.
+Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin, IL.
 Please call 309-692-2020 to schedule an appointment or click here.